-At Paragon we are committed to becoming carbon neutral by 2030 (by at least scope 1 and 2) and are hopeful we will achieve this sooner.
-We have made our commitment to the SME Climate Hub and have joined the ‘Race to Zero’, where like-minded businesses are united with a common goal; to become sustainable businesses.
+At Paragon we are committed to becoming carbon neutral by 2030 (by at least scope 1 and 2) and we have made our commitment to the SME Climate Hub and have joined the ‘Race to Zero’, where like-minded businesses are united with a common goal; to become sustainable businesses.

 ‘Enough for all, forever’ encompasses our understanding of what sustainability means and is the guiding principle that we work to on our project to becoming sustainable.